indiah444/Woke-Content-Detector-Analysis/extract/README.md

 - `extract_full.py` downloads the entire Woke Content Detector list and other Kaggle datasets and saves them as CSVs.
 - `rawg_api_extract.py` downloads necessary video game data from the RAWG API.

+This folder also makes use of logging.
+The configuration for this can be found in the `logging_config.py` file in the `utils` folder.